rsheets/cellranger/README.md

 ### Utilities for spreadsheet annoyances

-We've exposed utility functions which could be useful to anyone manipulating Excel-like references.
+We’ve exposed utility functions which could be useful to anyone manipulating Excel-like references.

 ``` r
 ## convert character column IDs to numbers ... and vice versa